For use with parents of infants and toddlers with hearing loss.

 - includes a reusable dry-erase resource ring offering handy access to essential tools

-Full digital access to the entire manual is included with the ELH purchase.
-A one-time use download code is provided with each copy, providing easy access to the downloadable activities and handouts to use with families.
+- Full digital access to the entire manual is included with the ELH purchase for easy-to-print activities and handouts to use with families.
+The digital pdf files are limited to three downloads.

 ELH’s authors are experienced teachers and parent educators who worked with a multidisciplinary team of CID EI specialists, speech-language pathologists, pediatric audiologists, educators of the deaf and parents to create something entirely new — a simple, targeted tool for EI providers to use while visiting families in their homes and during tele-intervention sessions.
 Experienced parent educators from the the CID Joanne Parrish Knight Family Center used ELH activities and handouts during visits with families in Missouri and southern Illinois.